jessnguyen3/TCP-implementation-on-UDP/README.md

 # TCP-implementation-on-UDP
-An implementation of most of the TCP protocols over the UDP protocol.
+An implementation of most TCP protocol features over the UDP protocol.

 TCP features implemented:
 - TCP header flags and data